MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 # Password spray investigation

-This article provides guidance on identifying and investigating password spray attacks within your organization and take the required remedial action to protect information and minimize further risks.
+This article provides guidance on identifying and investigating password spray attacks within your organization and taking the required remediation actions to protect information and minimize further risks.

 This article contains the following sections: